w3c/tv-ggie/GGIE.Identity.UC.Requirements.md

-    : The requirements for anonymity do not include PII voluntarily ided by the user directly by entering information on form or via in settings that enable PII to be provided.
+    : The requirements for anonymity do not include PII voluntarily ided by the user directly by entering information on form or via in settings that enable PII to be provided.[a relative link](identity-use-cases.md#Identity Use Case 1)

-1. Voluntarily entering information shall not enable PII of other forms to be provided without the users consent or opt-in. [a relative link](identity-use-cases.md)
+1. Voluntarily entering information shall not enable PII of other forms to be provided without the users consent or opt-in.

 2. Anonymity may use of one or more 3rd party services to block, eliminate, encrypt, or obfuscate or otherwise make unusable certain